Move-Out Cleaning Checklist: Get Your Full Security Deposit Back

 ORS 90.300: The Basics

-- 31-day return deadline: Landlords must return your deposit (or provide a written, itemized accounting of deductions) within 31 days of your tenancy ending.
+- 31-day return deadline: Landlords must return your deposit or provide a written, itemized accounting of deductions within 31 days.

-- Itemized statement required: If any amount is withheld, the landlord must provide a written statement listing each deduction and the amount.
-Vague descriptions like "cleaning" are not sufficient — they must specify what was cleaned and why.
+- Itemized statement required: Vague descriptions like "cleaning" are not sufficient — they must specify what was cleaned and why.

-- Normal wear and tear cannot be deducted: This is the most important protection.
-Faded paint, minor scuff marks from furniture, worn carpet in high-traffic areas, and small nail holes from picture hanging are all considered normal wear and tear in Oregon.
+- Normal wear and tear cannot be deducted: Faded paint, minor scuff marks, worn carpet in high-traffic areas, and small nail holes are all normal wear and tear.

-- Failure to comply: If a landlord fails to return your deposit or provide an itemized statement within 31 days, you may be entitled to recover twice the amount wrongfully withheld, plus court costs.
+- Failure to comply: If a landlord fails to return your deposit or provide an itemized statement within 31 days, you may be entitled to recover twice the amount wrongfully withheld.

 | Normal Wear and Tear (NOT Deductible) | Damage (Deductible) |